LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/mean-angles.md

 }
 ```

-[Simon Proctor](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-026/ozzy/perl6/ch-2.p6) defined a `deg2rad` and a `rad2deg` *constants* to be multiplied by the input value to perform conversions.
+[Ozzy](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-026/ozzy/perl6/ch-2.p6) defined a `deg2rad` and a `rad2deg` *constants* to be multiplied by the input value to perform conversions.
 His program then uses the `[+]` reduction operator to compute the sum of sines and cosines.

 ``` Perl6
 sub MAIN (*@ang_deg where .elems > 0) {